sjmack/HLAtools/README.md

 11     TGT     1 0.0002614379
 ```

-- queryRelease() searches the alleleListHistory object for user-defined allele name elements in a specific IPD-IMGT/HLA release, identifying the number of alleles that match the query term, or a vector of allele names that match the query term. multiQueryRelease() extends queryRelease() to search for multiple allele name elements in a specific IPD-IMGT/HLA release.
+- queryRelease() searches the 'alleleListHistory' object for user-defined allele name elements in a specific IPD-IMGT/HLA release, identifying the number of alleles that match the query term, or a vector of allele names that match the query term. multiQueryRelease() extends queryRelease() to search for multiple allele name elements in a specific IPD-IMGT/HLA release.

 ```
 queryRelease("3.30.0","DRB9",FALSE)